WeirauchLab/MARIO/README.md

 designed to identify Allele-Dependent Behavior (ADB) within a sequencing experiment at heterozygous positions identified through genotyping data.

-Additionally, the flexible design allows for multiple uses (detailed in diagram below).
+The pipeline's flexible design allows for multiple uses, including downloading SRA files from NCBI, quality control on FASTQ files, aligning to a genome using three different aligners, etc. (detailed in diagram below).

+See also the "Usage examples" section below for specific commands.

 ## External dependencies